TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

             [Online version, pid>=0] 1- * [Offline versions, pid=-1]

-         Offline versions are identified by having a pid value = -1 and they refer to their online version by the field “t3ver\_oid”.
-Offline versions of the “Page” and “Branch” types (contrary to “Element” type) can have child records which points to the uid of their offline “root” version with their pid fields (as usual).
-These children records are typically copies of child elements of the online version of the offline root version, but are not considered “versions” of them in a technical sense, hence they don't point to them with their t3ver\_oid field (and shouldn't).
+         Offline versions are identified by having a pid value = -1 and they refer to their online version by the field "t3ver\_oid".
+Offline versions of the "Page" and "Branch" types (contrary to "Element" type) can have child records which points to the uid of their offline "root" version with their pid fields (as usual).
+These children records are typically copies of child elements of the online version of the offline root version, but are not considered "versions" of them in a technical sense, hence they don't point to them with their t3ver\_oid field (and shouldn't).

-         In the backend “Offline” is labeled “Draft” while “Online” is labeled “Live”.
+         In the backend "Offline" is labeled "Draft" while "Online" is labeled "Live".

          In order for versioning to work on a table there are certain requirements; Tables supporting versioning must have these fields:

-         - “ **t3ver\_oid”** - For offline versions; pointing back to online
+         - " **t3ver\_oid"** - For offline versions; pointing back to online
            version uid.
 For online: 0 (zero)

-         - “ **t3ver\_id”** - Incremental integer (version number)
+         - " **t3ver\_id"** - Incremental integer (version number)

-         - “ **t3ver\_label”** - Version label, e.g. "1.1.1" or "Christmas
+         - " **t3ver\_label"** - Version label, e.g. "1.1.1" or "Christmas
            edition"

-         - “ **t3ver\_wsid”** - For offline versions: Workspace ID of version.
+         - " **t3ver\_wsid"** - For offline versions: Workspace ID of version.
            For all workspace Ids apart from 0 (zero) there can be only one version of an element per ID.
 For online: 0 (zero) unless t3ver\_state is set in which case it plays a role for previews in the backend (to